Nimish-go/ThinkSchool_RecipeManager_Assignment/README.md

     - The *Filtered Recipe* will rendered.

+## **(Updated)**
+7. Accessing Kanban Board
+    - Once navigating to the website, you will see the default view of how the recipes will look on the home page.
+Just below the navbar and above the Search Bar, there are 2 buttons from where we can switch between Default View and Kanban / Categorized View.

+    - Click the button with the title Kanban Board.
+You will be directed to the Kanban Board View.

+    - Over here, we can edit the recipe we wish by simply clicking on the recipe.
+The same view/ edit modal will appear once clicking.
+We can click *Edit* button in the modal and after the editing is done, we can save the edits by simply clicking the *Save* Button.
+Also if we want to just change the categories of a recipe, we can simply drag and drop it in different categories.

 ## 🗂️Data Structure in localStorage
-The recipes that are loaded on the Homepage are stored in "localStorage" under the key:
+The recipes that are loaded on the Homepage are stored in *localStorage* under the key:

 ```

 recipes

 ```

 The Structure of recipes is an **Array** of different **JSON** objects.
 A **JSON** Object Structure of an individual recipe looks like